 Toasted bread, melted cheese — is there anything better than a freshly made grilled cheese sandwich?
 The classic combo is hard to beat, but that doesn't mean it can’t be improved upon.
-The basic recipe — white bread and American cheese toasted in a little butter — is a good one, but with a few key adjustments, grilled cheese can go from simple, satisfying sandwich to mind blowing culinary experience.
+The basic recipe — white bread and American cheese toasted in a little butter — is a good one, but with a few key adjustments, grilled cheese can go from a simple, satisfying sandwich to a mind-blowing culinary experience.
 Here are eight tips for making the perfect grilled cheese sandwich.
 Incorporate one or more and you’ll be well on your way to bread and cheese heaven.

 1. Pick the best bread